dutykh/FlowReconstruct/README.md

 **Date:** 2025-05-13

 ## Overview
 This project provides a workflow for reconstructing the velocity potential in a 2D wave tank given random sea state data, using mesh generation and finite element methods (FEniCS/Gmsh).
+It was designed to be used as a post-processing tool in conjunction with the spectral solvers for the full Euler equations in 2D.

 <p align="center">
   <img src="img/Illustration.png" alt="FlowReconstruct illustration" width="600"/>